fluidblue/wakeonlan-web/README.md

 # wakeonlan-web

-wakeonlan-web is a free GUI for waking up hosts using [Wake-on-Lan (WoL)](https://en.wikipedia.org/wiki/Wake-on-LAN).
+wakeonlan-web is a free GUI for waking up hosts using [Wake-on-LAN (WoL)](https://en.wikipedia.org/wiki/Wake-on-LAN).

 It works on both mobile and desktop devices.